 But If your enemy is hungry, feed him.
 If he is thirsty, give him something to drink.
 For in so doing you will be heaping fiery coals on his head.Romans 12:20(HCSB)

 Christ's Sermon on the Mount is considered by many as a series of moral teachings by which we should all try to abide.
 But also, the world often portrays the Lord Jesus as a bit of a push-over with His teachings on being meek and mild-mannered, loving your enemies, blessing those who curse you and praying for those that despitefully use you... and increasingly the clarion call of the world today, is to stand up for your rights, even at the expense of others.

 As Christians, it is only right and proper to show an enemy kindness and consideration.
 Indeed, the prayers of a righteous man, offered on behalf of his enemies, can produce some effective results.
 Giving positive good for negativity and evil, is a principle that is not new.
 This is a concept that is found throughout Scripture and is taught in each dispensation.
 In this verse, Paul is quoting from Proverbs 25, which says "If your enemy is hungry, give him food to eat.
 If he is thirsty, give him water to drink."

-This verse in Romans gives a glimpse into the other side of the coin that graciously feeds an enemy when he is hungry and provides drink for him when he thirsty - "for in so doing," we read "you will be heaping fiery coals on his head".
-Scripture reveals that good for evil and showing kindness to an antagonist, may result in one's adversary feeling guilty for his unkindness and may cause him to admit his fault.
+This verse in Romans gives a glimpse into the other side of the coin that graciously feeds an enemy when he is hungry and provides drink for him when he is thirsty, "for in so doing," we read "you will be heaping fiery coals on his head."
+Scripture reveals that returning good for evil and showing kindness to an antagonist, may result in one's adversary feeling guilty for his unkindness and may cause him to admit his fault.